 If you have fallen behind on your council tax payments, you could find yourself falling into debt with your local council.
-This is known as Council Tax debt and can differ from other forms of debt and arrears payments in a couple of key ways.
+This is known as council tax debt and can differ from other forms of debt and arrears payments in a couple of key ways.
+At MoneyPlus, we’re here to help provide council tax debt help so that you can regain control of your finances and start living better.

 Is council tax a priority debt?

-Council tax is considered a priority bill meaning it should be taken seriously if you find yourself either unable to pay or falling behind on your council tax payments.
-There can be serious repercussions for people who fall behind on their council tax payments and unlike other forms of debt recovery, councils can enact more severe action against those who fail to pay.
+Council tax is considered a priority bill, meaning it should be taken seriously if you find yourself either unable to pay or falling behind on your council tax payments.
+If you don’t keep up with payments, the repercussions can be serious.
+Councils can take severe action against people who fail to pay.

 Can council tax debt be written off?

-Though it is more the exception than the rule, there are scenarios where you can potentially write off your council tax debt.
+Although it’s uncommon, there are certain situations in which you can potentially write off council tax debt.

-To have your council tax debts written off you’ll need to provide a strong case for why you’re currently unable to repay your council tax with no realistic means of coming up with the outstanding amount.
-Under the Local Government Finance Act 1992, Section 13A local councils do have the power to either lower or forgive council tax debts under extreme circumstances.
+For this to happen, you’ll need to make a strong case for why you’re not able to pay this tax and why you don’t have a realistic means of coming up with the amount you owe.
+Under Section 13A of the Local Government Finance Act 1992, councils do have the authority to either lower or completely forgive council tax debts if the circumstances are extreme.

-You may also be able to write off council tax debts as part of a debt solution such as an IVA, Bankruptcy or through a Debt Relief Order.
+There may also be the possibility of writing off council tax debts under a debt solution such as an IVA, Debt Relief Order or Bankruptcy.

 What happens if I don’t pay my council tax debts?

-Your local council will send you a maximum of two reminders in the financial year.
-If you continue to miss payments your local council may move to take legal action against you.
+Your council will send you no more than 2 reminders over the course of the financial year.
+If you keep missing payments, your council may decide to start legal proceedings.

-If legal action is taken against you, this will take the form of a ‘liability order’ from the magistrate court.
-This will be a legal demand for payment and can include extra costs such as legal fees, lawyers’ fees and any other expenses associated with retrieving your debts.
-You can plead your case in court for not paying.
+If you are subject to legal action, this will be in the form of something known as a ‘liability order’ issued by the magistrate court.
+This is a legal demand for payment, and it can incorporate extra expenses, including legal fees and fees charged by lawyers.
+You will have the opportunity to plead your case for not paying in court.

 Can you go to prison for not paying your council tax?

-Though the punishment for not repaying your council tax debt can vary, it is possible that a court could serve you jail time of up to three months due to unpaid council tax debts.
-This is likely a more extreme punishment and would be reserved for people who are actively avoiding paying rather than someone who is unable to.
+If you continue to avoid payment following this, it is possible that a court could serve you jail time of up to 3 months due to unpaid council tax debts.
+However, this punishment is at the extreme end and would only be applied to people who are actively avoiding making council tax payments, rather than those who can’t afford to.

 Can I get a reduction on my council tax debts?

-If you are struggling to make your monthly council tax payments, there are a number of options that may be available to you for help.
+If you are finding it difficult to keep up with your council tax payments, there are a number of ways you can seek help.

-There are also rent reduction schemes for vulnerable households in need.
+There are also schemes available to help vulnerable households.
 These include:

-- A reduced council tax bill if you live alone
+• A lower council tax bill if you live alone

 Can I get help for my council tax debts?